Investor brief · Confidential · 2026

 ROI calculator

 Move the sliders to model your shop.
-The math mirrors the Colonial deployment: 4.0 hrs → 0.7 hrs per decision, 3.3 hrs recaptured.
+The math mirrors the live deployment: 4.0 hrs → 0.7 hrs per decision, 3.3 hrs recaptured.

 Defaults reflect the memo benchmarks.
 Adjust to your team's reality.